 I've done this 47 times now.
 Here's what actually works:

-Step 1: Grab Whatever's Close
+Step 1: Grab Whatever's Nearby

 Don't overthink supplies.
 I keep a dollar store notebook on my kitchen counter.
 If you're reading this on your phone right now, there's probably paper within arm's reach.
 The less prep, the more likely you'll actually do it.